Advanced Sciences and other classes

 As for how far Reiki attunements (as done today) have drifted from what Usui taught, it depends on where you look.
 For example, William Lee Rand’s Usui Reiki manuals feature a drift in that the “Tibetan” material that they include was added by teachers that came after Usui.
 The material both replaced and added to practices Usui had distilled from his Tendai Buddhist origins and from his early education.

 I do adhere to levels of attunement.
 The Reiki I and II classes will seem familiar territory for those who have taken other Reiki classes.
 Reiki III is a much more involved class than your typical ART / Reiki III class and includes table work and extended personal study and practice time.
 In this, it more closely follows the approach believed to have been used by Usui, and later refined by Mrs. Takata.
-The master class I teach has changed in that much of the training that this class would have contained in current classes presented elsewhere, is presented in the Reiki III class.
-The master class is a hands on, how to attune, and how to teach – class.
+The Master Class I teach has changed, in that much of the material included in this class as presented elsewhere, is presented in our Reiki III class.
+What we will refer to as “Usui’s Reiki III class” complimented his student’s will to make Reiki a deep and fully integrated part of their daily life.
+This class could truely be considered “Advanced Reiki Training”.
+Our Reiki III class mirrors this approach.
+The master class we teach, while still a weekend class, is now a hands on, how to attune, and how to teach – class.

-What Usui taught was elegant, simple and tailored to his students, within the bounds of his training as a Tendai Buddhist.
-This means that while we can probably never know exactly what he taught when he taught his classes, what is known of his work, balanced against the known precepts of Tendai Buddhism, gives us a framework with which we can fact check the subsequent work of others – against.
-As such, this effort remains a work in progress.
+What Usui taught was elegant, simple, tailored to his individual students, and consistent with his training as a Tendai Buddhist.
+This means that while we can probably never know exactly what he taught when he taught his classes, what is known of his work – and that of his contemporaries, balanced against the known precepts of Tendai Buddhism, gives us a framework which we can fact check the subsequent work of others – against.
+As such, our efforts remain a work in progress.

 The answer to the question “Is there not a straight, basic way to teach this to make it simple?” is yes.
 The responsibility for teaching such a class rests on the teacher’s ability to read his or her students, and teach them according to their ability.
 That, of course means that some classes will be simpler than others.
-A shaman is probably going to want more a more detailed class than your 93 year old aunt Mini, even if she turns out to be a more effective healer!
+A budding shaman may (or may not!) want more a more detailed class than your 93 year old aunt Mini!
 Usui purposely read the intentions of his students, and taught accordingly.
 Our classes will be taught in that light, but within the framework of what is known about Usui’s work, and that of his very first students.